linkchecker/linkchecker/doc/src/man/linkchecker.rst

 PROXY SUPPORT
 -------------

-To use a proxy on Unix or Windows set the :envvar:`http_proxy`, :envvar:`https_proxy` or :envvar:`ftp_proxy` environment variables to the proxy URL.
+To use a proxy on Unix or Windows set the :envvar:`http_proxy` or :envvar:`https_proxy` environment variables to the proxy URL.
 The URL should be of the form
 **http://**\ [*user*\ **:**\ *pass*\ **@**]\ *host*\ [**:**\ *port*].
 LinkChecker also detects manual proxy settings of Internet Explorer under Windows systems, and GNOME or KDE on Linux systems.
 On a Mac use